How to Create Backfillable Qualitative Questions

 Example questions:

-• "Was the customer satisfied with the resolution?"
+"How satisfied was the customer with the resolution?"

-• "What was the overall tone of the customer during the conversation?"
+"How positive was the customer's tone during the conversation?"

 Two-Choice Question